-The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric.
+The ledger is the sequenced, tamper-resistant record of all state transitions.
 State transitions are a result of chaincode invocations (‘transactions’) submitted by participating parties.
 Each transaction results in a set of asset key-value pairs that are committed to the ledger as creates, updates, or deletes.

 The chain is a transaction log, structured as hash-linked blocks, where each block contains a sequence of N transactions.
 The block header includes a hash of the block’s transactions, as well as a hash of the prior block’s header.
 In this way, all transactions on the ledger are sequenced and cryptographically linked together.
 In other words, it is not possible to tamper with the ledger data, without breaking the hash links.
 The hash of the latest block represents every transaction that has come before, making it possible to ensure that all peers are in a consistent and trusted state.